justin-richling/ADF-Tutorial/_sources/README.md

  - step by step process to run the ADF with supplied sample data

-   -> meant for users who want to try the ADF on known cases
+   -> meant for users who want to try the ADF in an example setting

 - several examples including:
    * CAM vs CAM diagnostics